mozilla/mig/doc/configuration.rst

 		-XDELETE http://localhost:15672/api/queues/mig/$queue;
 	done

-(remove the `echo` in the command above, it's there as a safety for copy/paste people).
+(remove the ``echo`` in the command above, it's there as a safety for copy/paste people).

 Supporting more than 1024 connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want more than 1024 clients, you may have to increase the max number of
-file descriptors that rabbitmq is allowed to hold.
-On linux, increase `nofile`
+file descriptors that RabbitMQ is allowed to hold.
+On Linux, increase ``nofile``
-in `/etc/security/limits.conf` as follow:
+in ``/etc/security/limits.conf`` as follow:

 .. code:: bash

 	rabbitmq - nofile 102400

-Then, make sure than `pam_limits.so` is included in `/etc/pam.d/common-session`:
+Then, make sure that ``pam_limits.so`` is included in ``/etc/pam.d/common-session``:

 .. code:: bash

 	session    required     pam_limits.so

+This is an example, and configuration of this parameter may be different for your
+environment.

 Serving AMQPS on port 443
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To prevent yours agents from getting blocked by firewalls, it may be a good idea to use port 443 for connections between agents and rabbitmq.
-However, rabbitmq is not designed to run on a privileged port.
-The solution, then, is to use iptables to redirect the port on the rabbitmq server.
+To prevent yours agents from getting blocked by firewalls, it may be a good idea to use port 443 for connections between Agents and RabbitMQ.
+However, RabbitMQ is not designed to run on a privileged port.
+The solution, then, is to use iptables to redirect the port on the RabbitMQ server.

 .. code:: bash

-	iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 5671 -m comment --comment "Serve RabbitMQ on HTTPS port"
+	# iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 5671 -m comment --comment "Serve RabbitMQ on HTTPS port"

+You can also use something like an AWS ELB in TCP mode to provide access to your relay on port 443.

 Appendix B: Scheduler configuration reference
 ---------------------------------------------